 What has filmed in Manitoba recently?

-Here are just a few examples of projects shot in Manitoba.
+Here are just a few examples of projects that have shot, or are currently shooting, in Manitoba:

 - Reasonable Doubt